oanhnn/docker-php/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover any vulnerability, please email to [Oanh Nguyen](mailto:oanhnn.bk@gmail.com) instead of using the issue tracker.
+If you discover any security related issues, please email to [Oanh Nguyen](mailto:oanhnn.bk@gmail.com) instead of using the issue tracker.